-Step 7: Oral Examination Registration
+Step 6: Oral Examination Registration

 Registration documents are available on the ABE website.
-The Final Application must be approved prior to taking the Oral Examination.
-The Oral Exam fee needs to be paid at the time of registration and can be paid on the ABE website through PayPal or by check or money order (U.S. Funds).
+The Oral Exam fee must be paid at the time of registration and can be paid on the ABE website through PayPal or by check or money order (U.S. Funds).
 The Oral Examination is offered twice a year in St. Louis, MO.
 Examination dates are available on the ABE website.
+Please remember that paying for the Oral Exam through PayPal does not automatically register a Candidate for the Oral Exam.
+The Oral Exam Registration form plus payment are required to be registered.
+A confirmation email will be sent to the Candidate when the Oral Exam registration has been successfully processed.

-Step 8: Oral Examination - Track I Part III
+Step 7: Oral Examination - Track I Part III

 The Oral Examination Guidelines are available on the ABE Website.

-Candidates are eligible to sit for the next scheduled Oral Exam after approval of the Final Application.
-If the Candidate fails to pass the Oral Examination on the first attempt, he/she can retake the examination a second time, provided that this is accomplished within the three-year eligibility time period.
-Failure to successfully complete the Oral Examination within the prescribed three-year eligibility time period will result in loss of Board Eligibility.
+Candidates are eligible to sit for the next scheduled Oral Exam after passing the Case History Exam.
+If the Candidate fails to pass the Oral Examination on the first attempt, he/she can retake the examination a second time, provided this is accomplished within the designated eligibility time period.
+Failure to successfully complete the Oral Examination within the eligibility time period will result in loss of Board Eligibility.

-Step 9: BOARD DECISION
+Step 8: BOARD DECISION